 The key to running a successful ecommerce store is converting as many visitors as possible into paying customers.
 Every person that leaves without making a purchase is a potential sale that's been lost.

 Companies spend billions each year trying to refine this process.
-Yet despite this fact, according to data collected by the Baymard Institute, 69.82% of online shopping carts are abandoned.
+Yet despite this fact, 69.82% of online shopping carts are abandoned.
 That's almost 3/4 visitors leaving empty-handed.